socialfoundations/folktables/README.md

 - **ACSIncomePovertyRatio**: predict an individual's income as a ratio of the poverty rate.

-- **CPSEmployment**: predict whether an individual is employed using data from the Current Population Survey (CPS).
+- **CPSEmployment**: predict whether an individual is employed using data from the Current Population Survey.

 Each of these tasks can be instantiated on different ACS PUMS data samples, as illustrated in the [quick start examples](#quick-start-examples).
 Further